PenguinMod/PenguinMod-BackendApi/README.md

 ## Deployment

-1. Make sure your env is setup, then use docker-compose to get the containers running.
+Make sure your env is setup, then use docker-compose to get the containers running.

+Note: Keep your env PRIVATE!!
+Do NOT put it in a public repo!!
+Don't even put it in a private one!!